-Process historians have existed since the eighties, and have proven their value and usability time and again in big industries ever since.
-Oil and Gas, Chemical and Petrochemical, Pharmaceuticals and Life Sciences - they all have been reaping benefits from the insights that are delivered by Process Historians.
-Over the years, the Process Historian has grown from plant level to Enterprise level, which provided a whole new level of data analytics.
+Historians have existed since the eighties, and have proven their value and usability time and again in big industries ever since.
+Oil and Gas, Chemical and Petrochemical, Pharmaceuticals and Life Sciences - they all have been reaping benefits from the insights that are delivered by historians.
+Over the years, the process historian has grown from plant level to Enterprise level, which provided a whole new level of data analytics.
 It not only became important for every production engineer involved, but also provided insights for managers and the like.

-Key in the above paragraph is the term big industries, and this is where the process historian vendors of old have been flocking to.
-Huge investments, pay-per-tag, and high-cost maintenance of proprietary systems have made the Process Historian a synonym for very, very expensive, and thus unobtainable for small businesses.
+Key in the above paragraph is the term big industries, and this is where the historian vendors of old have been flocking to.
+Huge investments, pay-per-tag, and high-cost maintenance of proprietary systems have made the process historian a synonym for very, very expensive, and thus unobtainable for small businesses.
 But these times they are a-changin’.

 In the last ten to fifteen years, automation within manufacturing has become less and less exclusive to large businesses; automation has seeped in the world of smaller businesses as well.
 An automated packaging line has become a commodity even in companies that comprise out of only a single production line, and automation can be found within the production line as well.
 This has resulted in manufacturing processes with a higher throughput and a higher level of quality – well worth the investment in an automation project, as the return of investment was as sure as if it were set in stone.